 There are many reports online stating that you cannot drink coffee if you are a candida sufferer.
 Maybe you’ve read something like this before online, and you’re wondering if it’s true.

 If you search the internet, you’re going to get a lot of different opinions.
 There are those that say it’s good and others that tell you to stay clear of coffee.

 Let’s look at some of those reports.

-A well-known website reported that we should (those with candida) stay away from coffee because coffee has mould.
-This website suggested that mold makes your candida spread and that drinking coffee would result in your candida getting worse.
+A well-known website reported that we should (those with candida) stay away from coffee because coffee has mold.
+The website suggested that mold makes your candida spread and that drinking coffee would result in your candida getting worse.

 Here are some more interesting facts about coffee and candida.